syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ```
 ### Customize column width in exported PDF document

-The PDF export provides an option to customize the column being exported to a PDF format using the `Columns` property of the `GanttPdfExportProperties` class.
-While defining the column, we can change its width as per the requirement.
+The PDF export functionality allows you to customize which columns are included in the exported PDF, as well as adjust their widths.
+This can be achieved using the `Columns` property in the `GanttPdfExportProperties` class.
+By specifying columns and their respective widths, you can tailor the PDF export to meet your specific needs.

+The following code demonstrates how to customize the columns and set their widths in the exported PDF document,

 ``` cshtml
 @using Syncfusion.Blazor.Gantt